Give your retirement plans a workout

 With the end of the tax year fast approaching, now is the ideal time to review how your savings and investments are progressing.
 This allows you to make any adjustments for the forthcoming year to meet your ongoing current needs as well as your future requirements.
 To avoid any future disappointment, failure to plan now will almost certainly lead to disappointment at a later stage in life.

-In the first episode of the podcast, Partner and Head of MHA Carpenter Box Wealth Management, Roy Thompson chats with his colleague Gill Lynes, a financial adviser with a specialism in later life planning, to discuss the importance of budgeting when approaching retirement and the factors to take into consideration when it comes to making plans now and for the future.
+In the first episode of the podcast, Partner and Head of Carpenter Box Financial Advisers, Roy Thompson chats with his colleague Gill Lynes, a financial adviser with a specialism in later life planning, to discuss the importance of budgeting when approaching retirement and the factors to take into consideration when it comes to making plans now and for the future.

 As Roy says: